-- It favors lymphatic circulation and is rich in copper and manganese, two essential minerals that help purify excess sodium in our body.
+- It’s good for lymphatic circulation and is rich in copper and manganese.
+These two minerals help purify excess sodium in your body.

 Always eat it fresh, so avoid pineapples that come in packaging.
-In addition, take advantage of your imagination to add it to various meals in your diet.
+Also, just use your imagination and you can put add it to all kinds of meals.

-One way to reduce the amount of salt present in the bread you eat daily is to add a spoonful of olive oil with a little oregano to it.
-You’ll love it.
+One way to reduce the amount of salt present in the bread you eat every day is to add a spoonful of olive oil with a little oregano to it.
+You’ll love the taste.

 Don’t hesitate to always include it in your diet.

-Ripe strawberries, like ripe raspberries, are richer in flavonoids than unripe or frozen strawberries that you may find in the supermarket.
+Ripe strawberries, like ripe raspberries, are richer in flavonoids than any unripe or frozen ones you might find in the supermarket.

-Don’t hesitate to take advantage of when this fruit is in season and share its wonderful flavor and benefits with your whole family.
+Don’t hesitate to take advantage when they’re in season and share the wonderful flavor and benefits with your whole family.

-Artichokes balance your blood pressure thanks to the vitamins reduced amount of sodium they contain.
+Artichokes balance your blood pressure thanks to their vitamins and low sodium content.

-It’s great if you consume them with a little olive oil and lemon juice.
-This helps the purification of the liver and also takes care of your renal health thanks to the acids, vitamins, and enzymes found in these foods.
+It’s great to have them with a little olive oil and lemon juice.
+This helps purify your liver and also takes care of your kidneys thanks to the acids, vitamins, and enzymes found in the combination of these foods.

-Its intense and original flavor mixes very well in certain dishes where it can act as a suitable substitute for salt.
+Its intense, unique flavor goes very well in certain dishes where it can act as a suitable substitute for salt.

 Garlic is a medicinal food that everyone should have in the kitchen.
-It acts as an antibiotic, reduces hypertension, and contains allicin, an enzyme that takes care of our heart and renal health.
+It acts as an antibiotic, reduces high blood pressure, and contains allicin, an enzyme that’s good for both heart and kidney health.